sauparna/trecbox/README.txt

    trecbox.py [settings] [spec]

 In the settings file are the locations of the search systems and the output directory.
-It reads a specification of the experiment pipeline from the spec file and translates them to appropriate configuration parameters which the systems understand.
+A specification of the experiment pipeline is read from the spec file and translated to appropriate configuration parameters which the systems understand.
 Depending on what the target system needs, the configuration is either written to another file or passed as command line options.
 The target system's binaries are